Honorary President of the Japanese National Center of Neurology and Psychiatry

 M.D., PH.D Teruhiko Higuchi

-Professor Teruhiko Higuchi is currently honorary president of the National Center of Neurology and Psychiatry (NCNP) and president of the Japan Depression Center.
+Professor Teruhiko Higuchi is honorary president of the Japanese National Center of Neurology and Psychiatry (NCNP).

 From 2007 to 2016 he was president of the NCNP, where he had already served as director general since 2000.
-He fundamentally reorganized the NCNP, creating one of the biggest and most influential research compounds, integrating basic and clinical research in all fields of neurology and psychiatry.
-Prior to that position, he was at the helm of many other academic institutions.
+He fundamentally reorganized the NCNP, creating one of the biggest and most influential research institutions, integrating basic and clinical research in all fields of neurology and psychiatry.
+Prior to that, he was at the helm of many other academic institutions.

 His key expertise is identifying neurobiological mechanisms causally related to depression.
 Professor Higuchi’s main focus is on optimizing antidepressant treatment.
 He authored the treatment guidelines for Major Depressive Disorder for Japan.
 He served as member of the task force on treatment guidelines for bipolar disorder and established by the World Federation of Societies of Biological Psychiatry (WFSBP).